wp-plugins/woocommerce-compare-products/readme.txt

 == Changelog ==

+= 2.1.3 - 2013/04/23 =
+* Fixed: External / Affiliates link on Compare Window is now backward compatible from WooCommerce Version 2.0.
+Was showing fatal Error for older versions.

 = 2.1.2 - 2013/04/17 =
 * Feature: Added when install and activate plugin link redirects to WooCommerce Compare Products admin panel instead of the wp-plugins dashboard.